 Here's a reminder of variable-rate benefits.

-After enduring the equivalent of 19 rate hikes (0.25% increments) between March 2022 and June 2024, the narrative has shifted back to the benefits this rate type offers during a period of declining rates:
+Despite suffering the equivalent of 19 rate hikes (0.25% increments) between March 2022 and June 2024, the narrative has suddenly shifted back to the benefits this rate type offers during a period of declining rates:

 - Instant budget relief with each variable rate drop by the Bank of Canada — if you choose an adjusting-payment variable mortgage (ARM).